DC Influenza Surveillance Data

 Surveillance and Reporting

 Routine surveillance in DC commenced on October 1, 2017 and will continue until May 19, 2018.
 The Division of Epidemiology- Disease Surveillance and Investigation (DE-DSI) will continue to collect data on aggregate confirmed influenza cases and influenza-like-illness (ILI) on a weekly basis.
-Reports for the current flu season can be found below.
 Archived reports from previous seasons can be found here.

 Healthcare providers that would like to help strengthen influenza-like-illness surveillance in the District can enroll to be part of the CDC’s ILINet surveillance program.
 For more information on what ILINet is, who is eligible, and why you should participate, take a look at this fact sheet.

-Please contact Keith Li at [email protected] to learn more or if you would like to enroll.
+Please contact us at [email protected] to learn more or if you would like to enroll.

 Virologic Surveillance and Influenza Specimen Submission by DC Clinical Laboratories